docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-trusted-images-for-ci.md

 N.B. the `-s` flag provides the server hosting a notary service.
 If you are operating against Docker Hub, this will be `https://notary.docker.io`.
 If you are operating against your own DTR instance, this will be the same hostname you use in image names when running docker commands preceded by the `https://` scheme.
-For example, if you would run `docker push my_dtr:4443/me/an_image` the value of the `-s` flag would be expected to be `https://my_dtr:4443`.
+For example, if you would run `docker image push my_dtr:4443/me/an_image` the value of the `-s` flag would be expected to be `https://my_dtr:4443`.

-N.B. if you are using DTR, the name of the repository should be identical to the full name you use in a `docker push` command.
-If however you use Docker Hub, the name you use in a `docker push` must be preceded by `docker.io/`. i.e. if you ran `docker push me/alpine`, you would `notary init docker.io/me/alpine`.
+N.B. if you are using DTR, the name of the repository should be identical to the full name you use in a `docker image push` command.
+If however you use Docker Hub, the name you use in a `docker image push` must be preceded by `docker.io/`. i.e. if you ran `docker image push me/alpine`, you would `notary init docker.io/me/alpine`.

 For brevity, we will exclude the `-s` and `-d` flags from subsequent command, but be aware you